sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 23-04-2018

+- http://lampwww.epfl.ch/~doeraene/presentations/binary-compat-scala-sphere-2018 Designing libraries for source and binary compatibility can be hard

 # 22-04-2018

 - https://www.charlesproxy.com/ An alternative to fiddler, to monitor http(s) traffic on a machine (to debug)